-Bridgwater & Taunton College (BTC) is a large tertiary college providing education, skills, and training to 23,881 students across all disciplines in 2021/22.
+Bridgwater & Taunton College (BTC) is a large tertiary college providing education, skills, and training to 22 008 students across all provision types in 2022/23.

 The College occupies three main sites: Bridgwater, Taunton, and Cannington, including the National College for Nuclear (NCfN) (Southern Hub).
+The college is a cornerstone skills hub within Somerset delivering upon LEP/LSIP regional skills initiatives, as well as maintaining a prominent role in the delivery of nationally influential projects.
+BTC fulfils the role as an anchor organisation in terms of education and skills development across the campus sites, and also within the national framework for key industries.